slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On respect

 <!--
+> *"Virtue signaling is popular because it lets anyone, regardless of objective merit, go on an ego trip."
+-- Naval Ravikant*
+> *"You will earn the respect of all if you begin earning the respect of yourself."
+-- Rufus*

 - you might think you want a fancy car or a nice watch. but what you probably want is respect and admiration- the psychology of money
-- virtue signaling is popular because it let anyone, regardless of objective merit, go on an ego trip. -- naval
-- you will earn teh respect of all if you begin earning the respect of yourself. -- rufus -->
+-->

 > *"Everyone you will ever meet knows something you don’t."